-Joseph Stalin was the leader of Soviet Russia from the mid-1920s to his death in 1953.
-Though Hitler and Stalin never met or even spoke on the telephone, their lives and fates were inextricably linked.
-Though each loathed and feared the other, there was much Hitler and Stalin had in common.
+Joseph Stalin was the leader of Soviet Russia from the mid-1920s until his death in 1953.
+Though Stalin and Adolf Hitler never met or spoke, their lives and their fates were inextricably linked.
+Both men loathed and feared the other, yet there was much Hitler and Stalin had in common.
 Both were born into humble backgrounds, their early lives shaped by destitution and impoverishment.
 As young men, both were drawn to radical political movements.
 Both became revolutionaries and unlikely national leaders, rising to power in the tumultuous years between the two world wars.
 Both promised progress, modernisation and better lives for their countrymen – but both were more concerned with consolidating and expanding their own power, rather than pleasing the people.
 Where the fates of Hitler and Stalin intersected, there would be little but war, conquest and misery for millions of Europeans.

 Martin Housden, historian